antonmedv/finder/README.md

 Max number of tries for the optimization.
 This is a trade-off between optimization and efficiency.
 Default `10_000` is good enough in most cases.

+## Become a sponsor

+Every line of code in my repositories 📖 signifies my unwavering commitment to open source 💡.
+Your support 🤝 ensures these projects keep thriving, innovating, and benefiting all 💼.
+If my work has ever resonated 🎵 or helped you, kindly consider showing love ❤️ by sponsoring. [**🚀 Sponsor Me Today! 🚀**](https://github.com/sponsors/antonmedv)

 ## License

 [MIT](LICENSE)